The Misfit’s Guide to Content Writing

 Google’s Helpful Content update.

-In 2022 the most popular search engine made a further tweak to the algo in favour of “people first” content:
+In 2022, the most popular search engine made a further tweak to its algo in favour of “people first” content:

 Google search central blog